Search

 Four decades after the Gulf's trading capital set out to exploit its strategic location by setting up Emirates with two rented jets and two routes, Dubai stands at the centre of a global network spanning 110 nations and 454,000 flights a year.

-"That we've got such a well-spread geographic business model and are well spread between visitors and those in transit suggests it's very robust and will continue to survive any geopolitical tension that exists, wherever it may be," Dubai Airports CEO Paul Griffiths told Reuters in a recent interview.
+"That we've got such a well-spread geographic business model and are well spread between visitors and those in transit suggests it's very robust and will continue to survive any geopolitical tension that exists, wherever it may be," Dubai Airports CEO Paul Griffiths told Reuters in an interview last month, before U.S. and Israeli strikes against Iran.

-On Saturday, U.S. and Israeli strikes against Iran brought such tensions to Dubai's doorstep, including an attack on the airport itself.
+The strikes on Saturday brought such tensions to Dubai's doorstep, including an attack on the airport itself.

 Momentous Task Piecing Network Back Together

-Dubai now has the momentous task of handling tens of thousands of displaced passengers and piecing its network back together while trying to minimise damage to inbound flights that represent half its traffic.
+Dubai now has the momentous task of handling tens of thousands of displaced passengers and piecing its network back together while trying to minimise damage to Dubai-bound passenger traffic that represents half the airport's total.

 Most analysts say that, barring a prolonged regional war, the Gulf hubs will recover by virtue of the momentum and the power of their networks.
 But the unprecedented shutdown of all three major hubs - Dubai, Abu Dhabi and Doha - coincides with growing competition from Turkey, Saudi Arabia and India.